 • Cardholder department transfer

-The cardholder’s supervisor is responsible for ensuring that employees terminating employment with the University or transferring to another University department return the procurement card and supporting documents to the Purchasing Department prior to their departure or transfer.
-Procurement cards shall be surrendered upon notification of resignation of the cardholder from the University.
+The cardholder’s supervisor is responsible for ensuring that employees terminating employment with the university or transferring to another university department return the procurement card and supporting documents to the Purchasing Department before their departure or transfer.
+Procurement cards shall be surrendered upon notification of resignation from the university.

 Top